tendermint/tendermint/docs/architecture/adr-081-protobuf-mgmt.md

 At present, we manage the [Protocol Buffers] files ("protos") that define our wire-level data formats within the Tendermint repository itself (see the [`proto`](../../proto/) directory).
-Recently, we have been making use of [Buf], both locally and in CI, in order to generate Go stubs, lint and check `.proto` files for breaking changes.
+Recently, we have been making use of [Buf], both locally and in CI, in order to generate Go stubs, and lint and check `.proto` files for breaking changes.

 The version of Buf used at the time of this decision was `v1beta1`, and it was discussed in [\#7975] and in weekly calls as to whether we should upgrade to